Work hardening: Work hardening in specific materials

+Steel

+Steel is an important engineering material, used in many applications.
+Steel may be work hardened by deformation at low temperature, called cold working.
+Typically, an increase in cold work results in a decrease in the strain hardening exponent.
+Similarly, high strength steels tend to exhibit a lower strain hardening exponent.

 Copper

 Copper was the first metal in common use for tools and containers since it is one of the few metals available in non-oxidized form, not requiring the smelting of an ore.
 Copper is easily softened by heating and then cooling (it does not harden by quenching, e.g., quenching in cool water).
 In this annealed state it may then be hammered, stretched and otherwise formed, progressing toward the desired final shape but becoming harder and less ductile as work progresses.
 If work continues beyond a certain hardness the metal will tend to fracture when worked and so it may be re-annealed periodically as shaping continues.
-Annealing is stopped when the workpiece is near its final desired shape, and so the final product will have a desired stiffness and hardness.
+Annealing is stopped when the workpiece is near its final desired shape, and so the final product will have a desired strength and hardness.
 The technique of repoussé exploits these properties of copper, enabling the construction of durable jewelry articles and sculptures (such as the Statue of Liberty).

 Gold and other precious metals

 Much gold jewelry is produced by casting, with little or no cold working; which, depending on the alloy grade, may leave the metal relatively soft and bendable.
-However, a Jeweler may intentionally use work hardening to strengthen wearable objects that are exposed to stress, such as rings.
+However, a jeweler may intentionally use work hardening to strengthen wearable objects that are exposed to stress, such as rings.

 Aluminum

-Devices made from aluminum and its alloys, such as aircraft, must be carefully designed to minimize or evenly distribute flexure, which can lead to work hardening and, in turn, stress cracking, possibly causing catastrophic failure.
+Items made from aluminum and its alloys must be carefully designed to minimize or evenly distribute flexure, which can lead to work hardening and, in turn, stress cracking, possibly causing catastrophic failure.
 For this reason modern aluminum aircraft will have an imposed working lifetime (dependent upon the type of loads encountered), after which the aircraft must be retired.